-- (2) The value of restricted stock is calculated by multiplying the number of shares of restricted stock that accelerate by the per share closing price of the Common Stock on March 28, 2013. - (3) In the event that the total amounts payable to Ms. Goldstein and Mr. Krauss, respectively, in connection with a change in control would trigger an excise tax on "parachute payments" under Section 280G of the Internal Revenue Code, then pursuant to their respective employment agreements, the total amounts payable in the scenarios illustrated in this table would be reduced in order to avoid triggering the excise tax if Ms. Goldstein and Mr. Krauss would benefit from such reduction as opposed to paying the excise tax.
+- (2) The value of restricted stock is calculated by multiplying the number of shares of restricted stock that accelerate by the per share closing price of the common stock on March 31, 2014. - (3) In the event that the total amounts payable in connection with a change in control to Ms. Goldstein would trigger or, prior to his departure, Mr. Krauss would have triggered, an excise tax on "parachute payments" under Section 280G of the Code, then pursuant to their respective employment agreements, the total amounts payable in the scenarios illustrated in this table would be or would have been, as applicable, reduced in order to avoid triggering the excise tax if Ms. Goldstein would benefit or Mr. Krauss would have benefitted from such reduction as opposed to paying the excise tax. - (4) Mr. Krauss voluntarily departed from the Company in June 2014 to pursue a new career opportunity.
+In connection with his departure, Mr. Krauss did not receive any severance payments or benefits.

-Compensation of Directors During 2013 Fiscal Year
+Compensation of Directors During 2014 Fiscal Year

 The Compensation Committee has the responsibility for establishing appropriate compensation and reimbursement policies for non-employee members of the Board of Directors.
-Such compensation may include, but is not limited to, the following elements: retainer, meeting fees, committee fees, committee chair fees, equity or stock compensation, benefits and perquisites.
+Such compensation may include, but is not limited to, the following elements: board or committee retainer, board or committee meeting fees, committee chair retainer or fees, equity compensation, benefits and perquisites.
 All directors, other than Mr. Zelnick, are regarded as non-employee directors.

 Pursuant to its charter, the Compensation Committee periodically reviews non-employee director compensation and benefits.
-As part of this review in 2013, the Compensation Committee engaged Aon-Hewitt to provide competitive market data and advice regarding outside director compensation.
-Except as otherwise described below, the Compensation Committee determined not to change the compensation payable to our non-employee directors in 2013.
+As part of this review in fiscal 2014, the Compensation Committee engaged Aon-Hewitt to provide competitive market data and advice regarding outside director compensation.
+As a result of this study, the Board of Directors increased fees payable to directors to the amounts described below and changed the vesting for future grants of equity so that such grants will vest in full after one year.
+The Compensation Committee determined not to change the compensation payable to our non-employee directors for fiscal 2015.